 The test is conducted on a large number of world's equities and also on all the S&P500 constituents (as of 1996).
 The results of

-Unfortunately, there are few drawbacks if we attempt to apply the knowledge contained in this
+Unfortunately, there are few drawbacks if you try to apply the knowledge contained in this

 To the best of our knowledge this is the first time a scientific test has shown statistical validity of any price pattern.

-This research paper can be used by the FX traders as a great starting point in a scientific approach to trading and developing their own price pattern strategies followed by the objective testing.
+This research paper can be used by FX traders as a great starting point in a scientific approach to trading and developing their own price pattern strategies followed by objective testing.

-If you have any questions, comments or opinions regarding The Predictive Power of Price Patterns by G. Caginal and H. Laurent, please feel free to post them using the commentary form below.
+If you have any questions, comments, or opinion regarding The Predictive Power of Price Patterns by G. Caginal and H. Laurent, you can discuss it on our Forex forum.